IBM/Hybrid-Cloud-Applications-and-Services/README.md

 A hybrid cloud model blends elements of both the private and the public cloud, and gives users choice and flexibility to run apps and services across on-premises systems and the cloud.
 In the simplest terms, the hybrid model is primarily a private cloud that allows an organization to tap into a public cloud when and where it makes sense.
 This code shows you how to expose your on-premise applications and services to public cloud, and vice versa.

-We first deploy an on-premise application and database on a local machine.
+We first deploy an on-premise application and database in private cloud.
 This represents an on-prem environment behind a firewall.
 Thereafter we leverage public cloud services to create a  secure tunnel and expose your on-premise application outside your coporate firewall.
 Moving beyond, we show how the on-prem application can leverage public cloud application services.

 In the second scenario, we move the sample Airline application to a public cloud, in this case Bluemix, and then show how your application running on public cloud can acccess your on-premise resources like database etc.